TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

 1. a web map user interface (could look like Uber, but more flexible in dragging location pins) so the general public can submit data via:
 -  drag their pin on the map to the location where they wanna report about

+2. think about how do people submit data? by forms?

 ## Scope
 <!-- Now we know what stakeholders may interested in